railwayapp/docs/src/pages/reference/plans.md

 Starter plans also have an execution limit, users get 500 execution hours per month.
 Hours get consumed if you at least have one service live.

-If you have one service, it will deplete the 500 hour reserve at a normal rate.
+If you have one service, it will deplete the 500-hour reserve at a normal rate.
 If you have two services, the timer will also deplete at a normal rate.

+Once you have run out of hours for that month, your deployment will be suspended until the next month, were you have to manually restart it.

 **Tier Offering**